Projects

 In 2006, the CCC joined the Canadian Parks & Wilderness Society (CPAWS), Dr. Derek Ford (a leading

-Canadian geologist) and many others, calling for an expansion of Nahanni National Park Reserve and World
+Canadian geologist) and many others, calling for an expansion of Nahanni National Park Reserve and

-of the Nahanni karstlands.
+limestone features of the Nahanni karstlands.

 Langford Lake Cave /Karst Protection

-In 2008, the CCC participated in extensive liaison with the City of Langford
+In 2008, the CCC participated in extensive liaison with the City of Langford in an

-in an effort to save this area from disturbance/destruction as a result of a
+unsuccessful effort to save this area from disturbance/destruction as a result of a

 proposed highway interchange development.